ZsoltBihary/PytorchDRL/README.md

   - Own optimizers,
   - Support training logic
   - Know about the algorithm that trained it
-- Each Agent uses one of the Model variants
+- Each agent uses one of the model variants.
 - Agents are intentionally thin and stable.
 They are designed to survive the training process.

 ### 4. Trainer (The teacher)
 - **What it is:** The implementation of an algorithm that performs one single learning step.
 - **Responsibilities:**
-  - Own environment, agent, optimizer
+  - Own environment, optimizer
   - Own and manage algorithm-specific buffer
-  - Run rollout collection, training loops
-  - Compute algorithm-specific auxiliary variables using agent's Model
+  - Own model(s), compute algorithm-specific auxiliary variables
+  - Run rollout collection, update model
+- **Does NOT:**
+  - Directly own agent
-- **Does NOT:** Schedule multistep learning process
+  - Schedule multistep learning process
-- The Trainer's algorithm has to be compatible with the Agent's Model variant.
+- The trainer's algorithm has to be compatible with its model variant.
 Examples:
     - PPO -> Policy-value
     - DQN -> Q-value
 - The trainer performs only one learning step, but may use experience from previous steps.